 - political science

-Australia, Austria, Belgium, Costa Rica, Denmark, France, India, Italy, Malta, Morocco, New Zealand, Portugal, Romania, Slovakia, United Kingdom
+Argentina, Australia, Austria, Belgium, Costa Rica, Denmark, France, India, Indonesia, Israel, Italy, Jordan, Malaysia, Malta, Morocco, New Zealand, Palestine, Portugal, Romania, Slovakia, United Kingdom

 Australia, Hungary, Nicaragua, Spain, Thailand